kennyngdev/custom-emoji-app/README.md

 Unit test can be written as ease as business logic is separated from repository implementation(like redis access code), and mocks and stubs can be easily created to emulate external components' behavior.

+### Tests
+I used pytest and unittest to write unit tests for the application.
+I covered the different components I implemented: entities, use cases, repositories, router and worker.

 ### Tradeoffs
-I could have written more tests to cover edge cases.
 With a normal daytime job and other duties, it is difficult to dedicate time to strike a balance between developing time and test coverage.
-However, In my opinion I did cover enough base cases for the application.
+If I had more time, I could have written more tests to cover edge cases.
+However, In my opinion I did cover enough base cases for the application, at least as a PoC.

+Also having an integration test module to actually test out the connectivity of celery, redis, rabbitMQ and fastAPI would be nice, but that would require a significant amount of time to do so, in which I couldn't with the time limit.

 A different database like MySQL could be used, in a use case that we needed to control the usage/availability of emojis.
 However, I think for this application's specification, it might be an overkill, and it would take extra time to develop.